Listening Before Burnout: What Your Emotions Are Trying to Tell You

 Connecting with Nature, Mental Fitness, Mindfulness, Personal Development

-Playing to your strength means doing what you are able to do well, rather than doing other things.
+What Playing to Your Strength is Playing to your strength means doing what you are doing well and with passion, rather than doing other things that drain you with a lot more effort.
 An example: A friend’s son was assessed for ADHD.
 In the process, it was found that he is simply a kid who needs more physical exercise than he was getting in school and at home.
 It was not easy, but the school and the parents found ways for him to get more play time outside and more time when he is unplugged from any technical devices.
-This story led me to think about people in general: - Are we living our lives playing to our strengths or are we just playing along with the structures we find ourselves in?- How can we create the lives that make it possible for us to…
+This story led me to think about people in general: - Are we living our lives playing to our strengths or are we just playing along with the structures we find…

 Read More